DESIGN TOOLS

 At Micron, we’re enabling this next wave of AI with innovations in DRAM, high-bandwidth memory (HBM), and fast, high-volume SSD storage.
 These aren’t just specs on a sheet — they are the foundation that underpins high-performance AI use at scale.

-Here are some takeaways - even if you’re not technical
+The ‘why’ of KV cache explained — even if you’re not technical

 You don’t have to know how to build the engine to understand why better horsepower matters.
 Product marketers, business leaders and curious thinkers alike can benefit from recognizing how features like KV cache connect to customer outcomes.
 When you grasp the why, you become better at delivering the what.